cbfacademy-solutions/java-course-exercises/exercises/object-oriented-programming/README.md

 Using the `Account` class as a base class, create two derived classes:

 `SavingsAccount` with the following members, in addition to the attributes of the `Account` class:
+- `SavingsAccount(int accountNumber, double balance, double interestRate)` - constructor
-- `double interest` - instance variable
+- `double interestRate` - instance variable
 - `void applyInterest()` applies interest to the account
+- `double getInterestRate()` - returns the current interest rate
+- `void setInterestRate()` - sets the interest rate

 `CurrentAccount` with the following members, in addition to the attributes of the `Account` class:
+- `CurrentAccount(int accountNumber, double balance, double overdraftLimit)` - constructor
 - `double overdraftLimit` - instance variable
 - `double getOverdraftLimit()` - returns the current overdraft limit
+- `void setOverdraftLimit()` - sets the overdraft limit

 #### Notes
 Ensure that you have overridden methods of the `Account` class where necessary in the derived classes.